lia192/Tema-LC/README.md

   -converts the logical expression from relaxed syntax to strict syntax -chekcs whether the inserted logical expression is valid -simplifies the logical expression using the laws of reduction, comutativity, associativity, idempotency, anihilation, distributivity and absortion

+  QuineMcCluskey+Petricksalgorithmforminimizi.py:
+   -converts the logical expression from relaxed syntax to strict syntax -chekcs whether the inserted logical expression is valid -simplifies the logical expression using the Quine-McCluskey algorithm using Petrick's method